-Canada is a country with alluring landscapes, magnificent mountains and exquisite beaches.
-An abundance of nature with waterfalls, lakes and forests!
-It is a true enigma in the northern part of North America.
+Canada is a country with alluring landscapes, magnificent mountains, and exquisite beaches.
+An abundance of nature with waterfalls, lakes, and forests!
+With year-round activities, it is a true enigma in the northern part of North America.
 The city that we are going to talk about is a jewel in itself in Canada.
-Located in the lovely British Columbia province, Vancouver is the central hub or rather the heart of BC.
+Located in the lovely British Columbia province, Vancouver is the central hub or rather the heart of British Columbia.
 The moment when you are in flight and the pilot announces that you are about to reach Vancouver in 20 minutes and see the peak out of the window, you see the summit of the mountains spread all across and it is a view to relish forever.
 Finally, you’ve landed in Vancouver and the chill breeze touches your face.
 You definitely fall for the surreal beauty of this place.
 Well, you are at the hotel and then you think, “Well, here I am in Vancouver.
 What next?”
 To answer your question, check out our list of the best things to do in Vancouver.

 1. Take in the views along Vancouver Seawall

 Built around Stanley Park to prevent erosion, Vancouver Seawall has since become a major attraction for tourists visiting the city and a great spot for locals and outdoor enthusiasts to relax and hang out.
 The stone wall spreads over 17 miles (27 kilometers) and is the longest continuous waterfront trail.
-The path is excellent for biking, walking, jogging, and roller skating; it offers spectacular waterfront views along the way.
+The path is excellent for a bevy of activities, including biking, walking, jogging, and roller skating; it offers spectacular views of the blue waters along the way.
 While here, keep an eye out for several landmarks too.

 Address: Vancouver, BC V6G 3E2